Intellegens Blog – Stephen Warde, October 2022

 Alchemite™ Analytics help project teams to explore subtle impact of changes in system inputs on the outputs.

 Other examples include work on concrete and on steels – in both cases, machine learning has provided valuable input into the optimisation of mechanical properties and processing.
 And recent work on designing new concrete formulations at the University of Cambridge included reducing the carbon footprint of the new materials.
-These applications will be covered in our upcoming webinar on ‘Machine learning for construction chemicals and structural materials’.
+These applications were be covered in our webinar on ‘Machine learning for construction chemicals and structural materials’.

 Even a tiny improvement in a large-scale industrial process can reduce greenhouse gas emissions by millions of tonnes.
 Tens of thousands of such processes are based on formulation problems – the type of problem where machine learning combined with the right analysis tools is a proven tool.
 So, while only part of the answer, we could have a big impact by formulating our way towards net zero, one process at a time.